kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 If you are using a different dependency management tool (e.g. [dep](https://github.com/golang/dep)), you should still be able to use the information in the Gloo `dependencies` file to verify that the dependencies match.

+{{% notice note %}}
+Please see [this section](https://github.com/solo-io/ext-auth-plugin-examples#compare-deps) of the README in the examples repository for more information about the dependency comparison script and a description of the different kinds of mismatches that can occur.
+{{% /notice %}}

 #### Verify compatibility script
 As part of each Gloo Enterprise release, we ship a script to verify whether your plugin can be loaded by that version of